Effelsberg 100-metre Radio Telescope: Radio telescope

 The Effelsberg radio telescope is operated by the Max Planck Institute for Radio Astronomy in Bonn, the radio astronomy institute of the Max-Planck-Gesellschaft.
 It was constructed from 1968 to 1971 and inaugurated on 1 August 1972.
 A major technical difficulty in building a radio telescope of 100 m diameter was how to deal with the deformation of the mirror due to gravity when it is rotated to point in a different direction.
-The mirror must have a precise parabolic shape to focus the radio waves, but a conventionally-designed dish of this size would "sag" slightly when rotated so the mirror loses its parabolic shape.
+The mirror must have a precise parabolic shape to focus the radio waves, but a conventionally-designed dish of this size would sag slightly when rotated so the mirror loses its parabolic shape.
 The Effelsberg telescope uses a novel computer-designed mirror support structure which deforms in such a way that the deformed mirror will always take a parabolic shape.
 The focus will move during such deformation, and the feed antenna suspended in front of the mirror is moved slightly by the computer control system as the telescope is rotated to keep it at the focus.
 Tests after completion of the telescope showed that the intended accuracy of the mirror surface of 1 mm had not only been met, but exceeded significantly.

 About 45% of the observing time is available to external astronomers.
-The Effelsberg 100-m telescope was involved in several surveys, including the one at 408 MHz (73 cm) by Haslam et al.
+The Effelsberg 100-metre telescope was involved in several surveys, including the one at 408 MHz (73 cm) by Haslam et al.